GersonKnutz/personal-portfolio/README.md

 # Gerson Knutz's Front-End Development Portfolio

 ## Introduction
 Hello!
 I'm Gerson Knutz, an aspiring front-end developer passionate about creating engaging and responsive web applications.
-This repository contains a collection of my projects showcasing my journey in learning HTML, CSS, and JavaScript.
+This repository contains a collection of my projects showcasing my journey in learning HTML, CSS, JavaScript and React.
 My goal is to build user-friendly and visually appealing web experiences.

 ## Projects